 If you are planning a trip to Zagreb, consider tacking on an extra couple of days for day trips to explore the surrounding countryside.

 If you love history and architecture, you’ll love visiting the medieval towns around the Croatian capital.
-We visited a couple and were blown away by their beauty and charm.
+We visited a couple of these small towns and were blown away by their beauty and charm.

 And if you love natural wonders, pack your walking shoes and your camera, and get ready to see some enchanting sights around Zagreb.